 How should I lay out the grilled chicken legs on the grill?

-This great article shows how I like to lay out drumsticks while they’re grilling.
-They talk about using indirect heat, but I use low direct heat when grilling my own.
+This great article shows a step by step tutorial on how I like to lay out drumsticks while they’re grilling.
+They talk about using indirect heat on the indirect side of the grill, but I use low direct heat when grilling my own.

 Think about laying out the chicken in a way like the picture above in almost an interlocking pattern.
 This will help ensure that your grilled chicken legs will finish at the same time.